Apply for a blue badge

 - Further Assessment Applications (requiring a Mobility Assessment) - 8 weeks

-- Pilot Scheme - Cognitive Behaviour/Mental Health Disorder Application - 6 weeks
+- Risk in Traffic Application - 6 weeks

 Cost of a Blue Badge

-From 1 April 2016, all Blue Badges will be subject to a £20 charge.
+Blue Badges are subject to a £20 charge.
 This charge will be requested upon approval of your badge.
 Payment should NOT be sent with your application.

 Lost and stolen badges

-Lost or stolen badges should be reported to the police immediately – once you have the crime or lost badge reference number from the Police, you can either report this and request a replacement badge through the online portal, print off a Replacement application form available at the bottom of this page or email European.Parkingbadges@fife.gov.uk to request a Replacement application form.
+Lost or stolen badges should be reported to the police immediately – once you have the crime or lost badge reference number from the Police, you can either print off a Replacement application form available at the bottom of this page or email European.Parkingbadges@fife.gov.uk to request a Replacement application form.

 Blue Badge Misuse